 Advanced drummers will feel at home playing the TD-1DMK, as long as you don’t expect advanced features from the module.

 One key limitation is the lack of customizability when it comes to drum sounds.
 The TD-1DMK module powering everything is quite restricted: You get a choice of 15 drum kits, and that’s basically it.
 You can’t edit the sounds, you can’t edit the kits, and you can’t mix-and-match samples like most other electronic drum modules.

-This isn’t necessarily a bad thing if you just want a practice kit.
-The built-in sounds are excellent, and they cover a wide range of musical styles.
+This isn’t necessarily a bad thing if you just want a practice kit, or you’re new to drumming.
+The built-in sounds are excellent, they cover a wide range of musical styles, and it’s super easy to start playing some great sounding drum kits in seconds.
 If you need more customizability though, you should look elsewhere.

 The 15 built-in drum kits include a good range of different acoustic, percussion, and electronic kits.
 There’s rock and hard rock, a jazzy bop kit, reggae, percussion, pop, and some different electronic drum sounds.
 These are the standard “essentials” that you’d expect from any electronic kit.
 They cover most styles of music, they’ll inspire you to play new ways, and they’ll give you some fun options to enjoy.

-Compared to most other electronic kits though, there’s definitely nothing ground-breaking happening with Roland’s TD-1DMK, and you cannot create your own kits from the built-in sounds.
+Compared to most other electronic kits though, there’s definitely nothing ground-breaking happening with Roland’s TD-1DMK module, mainly because you cannot create your own kits from the built-in sounds.
 You’re simply limited to the 15 preset kits, and that’s it.

 When it comes to effects, some of the built-in drum kits have extra reverb added, while some are much more dry (and this can’t be changed either).
 One thing you can do is change the volume levels of each drum and cymbal, which helps with getting a more personalized balance.